lingogogo/lingogogo/README.md

 - Numerical method: My research of the controller gain about the BMI system.
 - Mechanical analysis: Using SolidWorks and Adam to analyze the system.
 - Linux: Getting the knowledge from the side project in university and course.
-- Kalman filter methods for predicting the target position.
+- Kalman filter methods for predicting the target position

 #### Programming Language